 Geoffrey Boyd was awarded $124,300 for his “Macon Civic Spaces” campaign.
 His goal is to create an umbrella organization “to bring together individual park volunteer groups to create a network of advocates interested in improving and maintaining local parks,” according to the Knight Foundation’s website.

-These two Knight Cities Challenge winners succeeded because they had an idea for how to turn Macon into a more vibrant city.
+These two Knight Cities Challenge winners succeeded because they had an idea for how to turn Macon into a more vibrant community.
 And, more importantly, they stepped out and applied last October.

-If you are interested in applying for the Knight Cities Challenge, check out their website.
+If you are interested in applying for the Knight Cities Challenge, check out their website at knightcities.org.
 For those students who would like to know more about the Quality Enhancement Plan and their visionary panels, check out QEP.Mercer.edu